appium/appium-espresso-driver/docs/overview.md

 These version numbers are important: in order to attach to the app, the driver automatically builds its own helper application (the Espresso server) using many of the same standard Android application tools and dependencies, then installs this server on the device.
-If there are any version incompatibilities between the app and the Espresso server, ^^session creation may simply not work^^.
+If there are any version incompatibilities between the app and the Espresso server, ^^session creation will simply not work^^.

-For information on where and how to set these version numbers, refer to [the Getting Started guide](./getting-started/index.md).
+In order to avoid this problem, it is necessary to specify all of the required version numbers, which is done using the `appium:espressoBuildConfig` session capability.

 ## Target Platforms